PLWaffles/basic-projects/README.md

 # basic-projects
-Few of my first codes using python
+Hello!
+These are a few of my very first codes I've made using Python.
+I recently decided to educate myself in coding and created a few of these little projects.